Determine the largest open intervals of the domain over which eac... | Study Prep in Pearson+

 1

-Identify the given trigonometric function (e.g., sine, cosine, tangent, or a combination) to analyze its behavior.
-Since the problem references Example 8, recall the specific function from that example or consider a general approach.

-Find the derivative of the function using standard differentiation rules for trigonometric functions.
-For example, if the function is \(f(x) = \sin x\), then \(f'(x) = \cos x\).
+Identify the function \( f(x) \) whose increasing intervals you need to determine.
+The problem refers to Example 8, so first write down the explicit form of the function if given, or recall it from the example.

+Find the first derivative of the function, \( f'(x) \), because the sign of the derivative tells us where the function is increasing or decreasing.
+Use the rules of differentiation appropriate for the function type (polynomial, trigonometric, exponential, etc.).

-Set the derivative equal to zero to find critical points where the function could be constant: solve \(f'(x) = 0\).
-These points partition the domain into intervals.
+Set the derivative equal to zero to find critical points: solve \( f'(x) = 0 \).
+These points divide the domain into intervals where the function's behavior (increasing or decreasing) can change.

-Determine the intervals between these critical points and check if the function's value remains the same throughout any of these intervals.
-Since trigonometric functions are continuous and periodic, constant intervals typically occur only at isolated points, so identify if any open intervals exist where the function is constant.
+Determine the sign of \( f'(x) \) on each interval between the critical points by choosing test points in each interval and evaluating \( f'(x) \) at those points.
+If \( f'(x) > 0 \) on an interval, then \( f(x) \) is increasing there.

+Collect all intervals where \( f'(x) > 0 \) and express them as the largest open intervals over which the function is increasing.
+Remember to consider the domain restrictions of the original function when stating these intervals.

 Verified video answer for a similar problem: